Anisan/osysHome/docs/binding.md

 ### Level 1 — Plugin table

-Each plugin maintains its own table of records for physical entities (MQTT topics, Zigbee devices, Tuya DPS codes, etc.).
+Each plugin maintains its own table of records for physical entities (addresses, identifiers, paths, etc.).
 Each record contains:

 | Field | Description |
 |-------|-------------|